Engineers' Club Building: Residential era

 In 1979, developer David Eshagin bought the Engineers' Club Building, who converted it to residential use under plans by architect Seymour Churgin.
 The attic units were converted into penthouses that covered more of the roof than in the original design.
 Some of the original spaces were preserved, including the main staircase between the first and third stories, as well as some of the larger communal spaces, which were used as hallways.
 The taller spaces were divided into duplex apartments with sleeping accommodations on balconies; a New York Daily News article described the apartments as "strangely shaped" but having "a great deal more character than the usual bland shoeboxes of most New York apartments".
 The redeveloped building was initially called "The Columns", after the columns at its base, and it had ground-floor storefronts.
 By 1981, one of the ground-floor storefronts contained a florist.

 The building was further converted to a housing cooperative in 1983.
 The penthouses above the twelfth story, dating from 1980, were expanded to duplex apartments circa 1992.
 The facade was degrading by the 1990s, and Midtown Preservation was hired to restore the facade.
 The co-op originally wished to reuse the marble, but this proved impractical when the stone broke apart while the restorers were removing the stone.
 Afterward, the marble on the facade was replaced with fiberglass, although the marble staircase inside remained intact.
 The cornices above the third story, as well as the eleventh-story balcony, were replaced with fiberglass.
 In addition, the twelfth-story keystones, arches, and cornice were replaced.
 The restoration cost $350,000 in total.
 The exterior was further restored in 2001.

 In the 21st century, the Engineers' Club Building came to be known as an 82-unit co-op called Bryant Park Place.
 In 2007, the building was added to the National Register of Historic Places, along with the Engineering Societies' Building, as the "Engineering Societies' Building and Engineers' Club".
 The same year, Bryant Park Place's co-op board placed a plaque to the left of the main entrance, outlining the building's history.
 By 2010, Bryant Park Place contained a women's clothing shop, SoHo Woman on the Park.
 The New York City Landmarks Preservation Commission designated the Engineers' Club Building as a city landmark on March 22, 2011.
-While the exterior is protected under landmark status, the interiors have no such designation, so they have been altered.
+While the exterior is protected under landmark status, the interiors are not protected and have been altered.